 Because you are limited to 1080p, a larger screen than 32″ would provide you with a really low pixel-per-inch ratio which results in a pixel-y image, and smudgy details.

-The LG 32ML600M is the best 32″ 1080p monitor with an IPS panel, and it’s also the only display with these specs that offers HDR (High Dynamic Range) support.
+The LG 32ML600M is the best 32″ 1080p monitor with an IPS panel, and it’s also one of the rare displays with these specs that offer HDR (High Dynamic Range) support.

 Image Quality